durax-0xf/codeforces-accepted/README.md

 # codeforces-accepted
 anything that got accepted

-# Almost everything here is written by me with or without the help of stackoverflow
+# Almost everything here is written by me with or without the help of stackoverflow.